-This article pertains to your year-end 1099 taxes and the forms you’ll need in order to calculate what you owe and file with the IRS in April.
+This article pertains to year-end taxes if you are self-employed or an independent contractor and the forms you may need in order to calculate what you owe and file with the IRS in April.
 At the end of the year, you’ll need to fill out three forms: the Schedule C, the Schedule SE and the 1040.

-When you’re a traditional W-2 employee, the company you work for will withhold a portion of your paycheck (7.5%) and also contribute to what’s called FICA tax (Federal Income Contributions Act).
+For traditional W-2 employees, the company they work for will withhold a portion of each paycheck (7.5%) and also contribute the same amount to what’s called FICA tax (Federal Income Contributions Act).
 This portion of a traditional paycheck goes towards Social Security and Medicare.
-On the other hand, when you’re self-employed or earn contracting income, you need to do all the withholding yourself.
-You’ll pay 15.3% of what you earn in what’s known as SECA taxes (Self-Employment Contributions Act).
+On the other hand, anyone self-employed or who earns contracting income, needs to do all the withholding.
+Those who are self-employed or earning contracting income will pay 15.3% of earnings in what’s known as SECA taxes (Self-Employment Contributions Act).

 Can you use the short Schedule SE?